microchip-pic-avr-examples/dspic33ck512mpt608-provision-prototyping/README.md

 2. The items that need to be requested are:
     - TA100-TCSM TPDS configurator (see ["TPDS Setup"](#tpds-setup))
+      - This configurator allows for TPDS to communicate and configure a TA100 secure element.
     - TA-Lib-MCC
+      - Allows for the inclusion of Trust Anchor configuration in the CryptoAuthentication Library MCC Melody module.
     - TA100 Documentation
+      - Provides information about the TA100 secure element.

 > **NOTE:** The TA100 Documentation is not required, but it is a great resource on the TA100 secure element.
 It is highly recommended to request access to this document when working with the TA100.